TCF at Bryan CollegePosted by Lori Wilson on February 27, 2014

 Lori Wilson serves as Manager of Communications for The Colossian Forum.
 As the daughter of Baptist missionaries, she spent much of her childhood in Argentina, returning to the US to study Spanish literature at the Colorado College.
 Lori recently completed studies for an MA in systematic theology at King’s College London.
 Her work with the Forum reflects her interest in the Christian practice of hospitality–particularly, what it means to genuinely welcome those with whom we deeply disagree.

 Lori serves on the board of Paraclete Mission Group and the advisory board of Kenya Matters.
-She and her husband Kurt (also an MK) have two teenagers.
-As a family, they especially enjoy cooking, good movies, and travel.
+She and her husband Kurt (also an MK) enjoy travel, long walks, dark chocolate, and the surprises of parenting two young adults.